ashwindino/ashwindino/README.md

 # Welcome to My GitHub Profile!👨‍💻

 ## About Me
-I'm a passionate **App Developer** and **Software Engineer** with a strong interest in building a scalable and efficient applications.
+I'm a passionate **Application Developer** and **Software Engineer** with a strong interest in building a scalable and efficient applications.
 I'm actively seeking  for an **Information Technology** roles where I can contribute my skills and grow professionally.

-**Location:** Nagercoil, Tamil Nadu
+**Location:** Nagercoil, Tamil Nadu.
 **Email:** [ashwindino66@gmail.com]
 **LinkedIn:** [linkedin.com/in/ashwin](https://www.linkedin.com/in/ashwin-dino/)